veillette/physics-book/contents/ch17Ultrasound.md

 $$10^{-2} {\text{W/m}}^{2} $$ )
 to cause thermal damage.
-More significantly, ultrasound has been in use for several decades and detailed follow-up studies do not show evidence of ill effects, quite unlike the case for x-rays.
+More significantly, ultrasound has been in use for several decades and detailed follow-up studies do not show evidence of ill effects, quite unlike the case for X-rays.

 ![The first part of the diagram shows a rectangular shaped transducer with speaker and microphone sending spherical waves to produce echos from a fetus.
 The second part shows a graph of echo intensity versus time, with four sharp peaks.](../resources/Figure_18_07_03a.jpg "(a) An ultrasound speaker doubles as a microphone.
 Brief bleeps are broadcast, and echoes are recorded from various depths. (b) Graph of echo intensity versus time.
 The time for echoes to return is directly proportional to the distance of the reflector, yielding this information noninvasively.")
 {: #Figure3}